JuliaOpt/MathProgBase.jl/doc/lpqcqp.rst

     Removes the variables with indices in the vector idxs.
 The remaining variables in the model are renumbered.
 Let, for example, before deletion there be six variables with indices 1, 2, 3, 4, 5, 6, suppose we delete indices 1, 2, and 4, then there will be 3 variables remaining in the model, those which were previously numbered 3, 5, and 6.
-Now these 3 have indices 1, 2 and 3.
+Now these 3 remaining variable respectly have indices 1, 2 and 3.

 .. function:: addconstr!(m::AbstractLinearQuadraticModel, varidx, coef, lb, ub)